Search by Provider Name

 RELATIONAL MINISTRY

-A Christian-based program that links people in need with church members.
-Church members act as program participants' mentors for 6-8 weeks through classes and one-on-one mentoring.
-Classes happen year-round.
-Participants learn to set goals, develop skills, budget/manage finances, and are made aware of church and community resources.
-Spiritual and emotional support is shown to all who attend.
+A Christian-based program that links people in need with church members to learn to set goals, develop skills, budget/manage finances, and provide information of church and community resources.
+Church members act as mentors through classes and one-on-one time for 8-12 weeks.

 Newberg, OR 97132